Meituan-Dianping/Robust/README.md

 # AutoPatch

 AutoPatch will generate patch for Robust automatically.You just need to fellow below steps to genrate patches.
+For more details please visit website http://tech.meituan.com/android_autopatch.html

 # Steps